Leafwing-Studios/leafwing_manifest/README.md

 ## Motivation

-So, throughout your game, you're modelling content options as an enum.
+So, throughout your game, you're modeling content options as an enum.
 Classes, buildings, enum types, levels, items...

 This is really great for prototyping: enums are simple to set up, and hard to screw up because of exhaustive pattern matching.